 That said, the beer we brewed was a single hop session IPA and we were not happy with the hop selection (More on that below).
 So we may try this process again with a recipe that we're more familiar with and we know we like.

 Overnight IPA Recipe Details

-Beginning water volume: 7.83 gallons, with chemistry adjusted to produce the following profile:
+We adjusted the water chemistry to produce the following profile: